-Perspective | Before the first playoff puck dropped, the two missing Capitals had already dropped the ball
+Perspective | Before the first playoff puck dropped, the two missing Capitals already had dropped the ball

 “It’s not easy days,” Kuznetsov said then.

 Lesson learned?
 Um, well.
+The Caps’ playoff-opening lineup would suggest otherwise.

+“Listen, you always wish that you were at 100 percent, but that rarely if ever happens — not in the regular season, not in the playoffs,” Laviolette said.
+“We focus on what we do have.
+The way the guys played tonight, I thought they played terrific.”

 Back in January, when teams were becoming accustomed to the parameters of how to behave on the road, maybe there was some leeway.
 The virus is aggressive and spreads easily.
 Teams were traveling, staying in hotels.
 There were no bubbles.
 Missteps with protocol — and positive tests thereafter — were expected, even understood.